CodeYourFuture/curriculum/content/js1/blocks/scripts/index.md

 > ❓ Problem
 >
-> "How can we check what the values evaluated to in our program when it is being executed?"
+> "How can we check what the values evaluated to in our program during execution?"